iragca/capstone-project-2/docs/content/training/Training.md

 ### Multiple Trials

-If you want run multiple trials of the same configuration, it is best to use `multiple_trials.py`
+If you want to run multiple trials of the same configuration, it is best to use `multiple_trials.py`.

 ```bash
 uv run multiple_trials.py